 Applying for a Personal Loan

 If you are considering a personal loan, be sure to check out the rates offered by Bowater Employees Credit Union.
 Our helpful online loan calculator can help you determine your approximate loan payments.
+We have a guide on how to get approved for a personal loan.
 One of our loan specialists will also be glad to assist you with any questions you may have.